MysteriousJ/Joystick-Input-Examples/README.md

 XBox controllers also work on older games that only implemented support for HID.
 The XInput driver creates a virtual HID device and forwards inputs to it.
 Effectively there are two copies of each XBox controller on your system, the XInput version and the HID version.
 The HID version comes with a big, annoying downside: the XInput driver combines both shoulder tiggers into one axis when converted to HID.
 Pressing RT makes the axis go in the negative direction, and LT makes it go in the positive direction.
 If you press both at the same time, it's the same as pressing neither.

-So, you need XInput to get full correct input from XBox controllers, and you need HID to get input from any other controller.
-In order to do joystick support well, a game needs to implement support for both.
-You can get a list of all HID devices on your system to check which ones are XBox controllers and ignore them with the HID API, then use XInput to process them.
-There's unfortunately no way to associate a virtual HID device with an XInput player index.

 ## Inputs
 The basic inputs on joysticks are
 - Buttons, delivered as bitflags, booleans, or a list of which are pressed.